Lecture Series

 His research is dedicated to understanding the biological roots of mental illness, aiming to translate this knowledge into novel treatments.
 His work has extensively examined OCD and Tourette syndrome, focusing on the relevant brain circuitry.
 More recently, he co-founded the Yale Program for Psychedelic Science and the Yale Center for Brain and Mind Health.
 He has won a number of awards, including from the National Institute of Mental Health, the Society for Neuroscience, the American College of Neuropsychopharmacology, the American Psychiatric Association, and the American College of Psychiatrists.
 He is a member of the Scientific Advisory Board of the International OCD Foundation and Chair of both their Grant Review Committee and their Annual Research Symposium Planning Committee.
 He is also a Fellow of the American College of Neuropsychopharmacology, the American Psychiatric Association, and the American Neurological Association.

-The event will take place on Tuesday, June 3, 2025, at 6:30 pm in the Cohen Auditorium located in the Yale Child Study Center, 230 S. Frontage Road NIHB E-02, New Haven, CT.
-For driving and parking directions to the Cohen Auditorium, click here.
+The event took place on Tuesday, June 3, 2025, at 6:30 pm in the Cohen Auditorium located in the Yale Child Study Center, 230 S. Frontage Road NIHB E-02, New Haven, CT.

 Dr. Pittenger’s website is https://medicine.yale.edu/profile/christopher-pittenger/.